 Dave Jensen is a member of Hornheads, a Billboard magazine award-winning jazz group.
 As a group they have released two solo albums, as a horn section, they have recorded over fifty albums for artists in the U.S., Argentina, Portugal, and the U.K. From 1991 through 2001, the Hornheads recorded nine albums with Prince and the New Power Generation.
 During this time, they toured and performed with Prince throughout the U.S., Europe, Japan and Australia.

-Accomplished percussionist Steve Kimball has performed with a variety of musicians including Elvis Costello, Ray Charles, Aretha Franklin, Donna Summers, Bernadette Peters, Michael Bolton, Marie Osmond, Roger Williams, Charlotte Church, Peabo Bryson, Dionne Warwick, Pattie Austin, Philip Bailey, The Moody Blues, Yes, Dennis DeYoung, Shenna Easton, Jeffrey Osborne, Melissa Etheridge, Oleta Adams, James Ingram, Luciano Pavarotti, Yo Yo Ma, and The Three Tenors.
+Accomplished percussionist Steve Kimball has performed with a variety of musicians including Elvis Costello, Ben Folds, Ray Charles, Aretha Franklin, Donna Summers, Idina Menzel, Kristen Chenoweth, Bernadette Peters, Michael Bolton, Marie Osmond, Dionne Warwick, The Moody Blues, Yes, Dennis DeYoung, Shenna Easton, Melissa Etheridge, James Ingram, Luciano Pavarotti, Yo Yo Ma, James Ingram, Peabo Bryson, and The Three Tenors, to name a few.

 Steve is a frequent performer with the Minnesota Orchestra, the Saint Paul Chamber Orchestra, and the Minnesota Opera Orchestra.
-He was the former Principal Timpanist of the Shanghai Broadcasting Symphony Orchestra (SBSO) in Shanghai, China, and the Duluth Superior Symphony Orchestra (DSSO) in Duluth, MN.
-Steve also plays percussion in the pit for various Broadway Musicals at the Ordway Theater in St. Paul, MN; most recently for Legally Blonde and Singin in the Rain.
-He will next be heard playing percussion for Beauty and the Beast at the Ordway Theater in December and January, 2009-2010.
+He was the former Principal Timpanist of the Shanghai Philharmonic Orchestra (SPO) in Shanghai, China, and the Duluth Superior Symphony Orchestra (DSSO) in Duluth, MN.
+Steve also plays percussion for various Broadway Musicals at the Ordway Theater in St. Paul, MN; most recently for the national touring show Anything Goes.

 Steve received his Masters Degree in Percussion Performance from the University of Minnesota and his Bachelor of Music Degree in Percussion Performance from the University of Wisconsin.
-His teachers include Peter Kogan and Fernando Meza.
+His teachers include Ferando Meza, David Hagedorn, and Peter Kogan.

 Mezzo-soprano Laura Nichols completed her formal musical training at the Eastman School of Music.
 She subsequently sang major opera and oratorio roles in Boston and New York Cit before coming to St. Paul.